artsy/relay-workshop/src/exercises/03-Testing-Queries/README.md

 #### Artist3Heading tests

 We'll write two tests in this exercise.
-Both will confirm that the correct information is being rendered by the component, but we'll take two different approaches to the tests: completely isolated from Relay, and integrated with a mocked Relay store.
+Both will confirm that the correct information is being rendered by the component, but we'll take two different approaches to the tests:
+1. Completely isolated from Relay
+2. Integrated with a mocked Relay store.

 We've stubbed out a file to hold these tests: Artist3Heading.spec.tsx.